-In concert with the SUNY Broome Rules of Student Conduct, SUNY Broome will not tolerate rude, unsafe, disruptive, or threatening conduct and will deal with infractions appropriately.
+In concert with the SUNY Broome Student Code of Conduct, SUNY Broome will not tolerate rude, unsafe, disruptive, or threatening conduct and will deal with infractions appropriately.
 Students who engage in disruptive or threatening classroom behaviors that interfere with the rights of fellow students who wish to learn, and/or impede their faculty’s ability to provide instruction will be expected to remedy such behavior immediately.
 Each instructor has the latitude to determine what is acceptable behavior within their class.
 Specific questions about their expectations can be found either in the course syllabus or by speaking with the instructor directly.

-A comprehensive list of disruptive behaviors cannot possibly be created, but behaviors that run contrary to our Civility Statement (pdf) tend to fall within this scope.
+A comprehensive list of disruptive behaviors cannot possibly be created, but behaviors that run contrary to our Civility Statement tend to fall within this scope.
 A sampling is given below so that you can understand the essence of what is meant by disruptive.
 Again, this list is not all inclusive.

 - Refusal to comply with reasonable instructor directions, including expectations posted within the course syllabus